Lithium: benefits, dosage, contraindications

 ✪✪✪✪✪

-The topical use of lithium in seborrheic dermatitis is associated with beneficial effects such as reduced burning sensation and dryness and may even occasionally induce complete remission.
+Topical use of lithium in seborrheic dermatitis is associated with beneficial effects such as a reduction in burning sensation and dryness, and can even occasionally induce complete remission.
 The use of topical lithium in a placebo-controlled trial showed that it is more effective than ketoconazole in achieving complete remission.

 Posologie